FEST - Pitching Forum

-2nd Place – A weekend training at a FEST Film Lab Workshop of the winners’ choosing.
+FEST FILM LAB AWARD – A weekend training at a FEST FILM LAB Workshop of the winners’ choosing

 There is much more to be gained in addition to the immediate awards at FEST – Pitching Forum!

-The most valuable takeaway for FEST - Pitching Forum will undoubtedly be the feedback and interaction with the experts who will participate for the entire two days.
+The most valuable takeaway for FEST - Pitching Forum will undoubtedly be the feedback and interaction with the experts who will participate in the event for the entire two days.

-Each panel consist of no less than 11 producers, distributors, project developers per session with considerable experience in the film industry.
+Each panel consists of no less than 11 producers, distributors, project developers per session with considerable experience in the film industry.

 Firstly, each member of the panel of experts can select projects that they would like to develop/ tutor/ finance/ produce.
 If your project doesn’t win any of the immediate awards, or isn’t selected individually by any of the experts present to be developed/ tutored/ financed/ produced, there is still something extremely valuable you will take home: the feedback from some of the most experienced professionals in the film industry.
 This will be given to you immediately after your pitch, and privately at the end of the session.
 This will be constructive feedback that will help you to significantly improve your project, and will stay with you for the coming years.

-These are some names that have joined our panel in the past:
+These are some experts that have joined our panel in the past: